ATOM one is the smallest Full HD camera with Dual 3G-SDI output.

 About Dream Chip Technologies

-Dream Chip Technologies GmbH (DCT) is the largest independent German Design Service company specialized in the development of large ASICs, FPGAs, embedded software and systems with a strong application focus on automotive vision systems (ADAS).
-Companies from different industrial sectors worldwide rely on DCT's expertise and outstanding engineering skills.
-It is DCT’s mission to bridge the gap between demand and offer by supporting their customers by sophisticated vision technologies, thus enabling them to launch new products without neglecting its core business.
+Dream Chip Technologies GmbH (DCT) is a German fabless semiconductor technology company, specialized in the development of large ASICs, FPGAs, embedded software and systems, with a strong application focus on automotive vision systems.
+Companies worldwide from different industrial sectors rely on DCT's expertise and outstanding engineering skills.
+It is DCT’s mission to bridge the gap between demand and supply by supporting their customers with sophisticated vision technologies, thus enabling them to launch new products without neglecting their core business.
 This strategy ensures business stability and steady growth through product innovations.
 Our strong development team brings more than 25 years of SoC and Embedded SW design experience to customers.
 The main strength of the company is chip design, image signal processing, device inter-networking and autonomous systems.
 The company now has more than 100 engineers in Germany and the Netherlands.
-To learn more, go to www.dreamchip.de
+To learn more, go to www.dreamchip.de.